Second Bordeaux Wines are not Second Rate

 As a rule of thumb, you should pay no more than one-third to one-sixth of the price of the estate wine for a bottle of the second wine.
 Put another way, you should be able to enjoy three to six bottles of the second wine for the price of one bottle of the grand vin.
 For example, a year or so ago, you could have enjoyed the delicious second wine La Chapelle de la Mission Haut Brion 2001 for $36, while the estate wine La Mission Haut Brion 2001 sold for $175 a bottle!

 Some second wines have fine reputations on their own.
 Clos du Marquis, for example, the second wine of Château Léoville Las Cases, was one of the first second wines made in Bordeaux, and has a deserved stellar reputation.
-At $55 a bottle for the well regarded 2005 vintage, it now sells for the price that the grand vin itself ($275 for the 2005 vintage) would have fetched not so many years ago.
-And you might try Echo de Lynch Bages 2009 (formerly Haut Bages Avérous), second wine of Château Lynch Bages, which is available en primeur for about $30 a bottle (Château Lynch Bages 2009 is over $100 a bottle for a futures contract)..
+At $55 a bottle for the well-regarded 2005 vintage, it now sells for the price that the grand vin itself ($275 for the 2005 vintage) would have fetched not so many years ago.
+And you might try Echo de Lynch Bages 2009 (formerly Haut Bages Avérous), the second wine of Château Lynch Bages, which is available en primeur for about $30 a bottle (Château Lynch Bages 2009 is over $100 a bottle for a futures contract).

-And how about lower priced wines from these great estates?
+And how about lower-priced wines from these great estates?
 The best seller from Château Mouton Rothschild, Mouton Cadet, started life in 1930 as their second red wine.
-Now it is a low priced bestseller, available for less than $10 a bottle for the white or red wines, while Le Petit Mouton has become that estate’s second wine.
-And I was glad to sample a flavorful trio of wines from Château Haut Brion called Clarandelle, white, red and rosé wines that are priced well below their second wines.
+Now it is a low-priced bestseller, available for less than $10 a bottle for the white or red wines, while Le Petit Mouton has become that estate’s second wine.
+And I was glad to sample a flavorful trio of wines from Château Haut Brion called Clarandelle, white, red, and rosé wines that are priced well below their second wines.
 You’ll be glad you found them.

-There is, after all, no reason why we can’t enjoy well made wines at every price range.
+There is, after all, no reason why we can’t enjoy well-made wines at every price range.